ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/doc/recipes/FRAMEWORKS.md

-# Recipes
+# Framework recipes
-Recipes are pre-made options that work with a framework of your choise.
+These recipes are pre-made options that work with a framework of your choise.

 ## ASP .NET Core + Angular